 Renewal and Other Candidates-All students must reapply for financial assistance each year.
 Awards may be offered for subsequent years, depending on available resources, the need of the applicant and the student's continued enrollment in a degree program (with at least half-time status).
 Continuing Education students are not eligible for financial assistance.
 All upperclass applicants must follow the same application procedures outlined above for entering freshmen.
 The Department of Education will mail Renewal Applications to students in December.
-Renewal Applications are also available in the Student Services Building.
+Students who do not receive a Renewal Application should obtain a FAFSA from the Student Services Building.